tkometani0512/OV7670-Nexys-A7-100T-Final-Project/README.md

 (CLKOUT1) with its own BUFG buffer.
 This second clock runs at approximately 24MHz and is fed directly to the camera XCLK pin to drive it.

-### vga_sync (Modified from class starter code)
-The original vga_sync was configured for a different resolution.
-Timing constants were updated to target 800×600 @ 60Hz because our portable FANGOR monitor did not support 640×480.
-The v_cnt increment logic was also fixed as the original used an incorrect FREQ constant that caused the vertical counter to increment at the wrong time.

 ### camera_top (Modified from pong top module)
 Significant modifications were made to the top level:
 - Added all camera input and output ports